-The mobile phone has been a huge magnet for invention and a window on modern technical achievements.
-This fascinating progress is presented below through the careful selection of the mobiles that were the first to hit a technology mile-stone that influenced the entire industry and changed the functions and performance of a product that we all carry around today.
+The mobile phone has been a huge magnet for invention and a window on modern technology achievements.
+This fascinating progress is presented below through an expert selection of the mobiles that were the first to hit a key technology milestone.
+Many have influenced the entire industry and changed the functions and performance of personal wireless devices we all carry around today.
 It is also a gallery of the most collectable mobile phones in the world.
 Some are on show in the Information Age Gallery at the Science Museum in London.
 Others are in private collections, such as the one displayed at the University of Surrey 5GIC.

 SUMMARY AND TIME-LINE